 Many pastors, musicians and media staff also live for the big event.
 These leaders desire to be successful in the collective goal of connecting people to God, recognize the value of meticulous preparation and see the potential of designing worship in teams.
 Yet, these same groups often fail to create worship experiences that transform lives because they forget the details of preparation.

-Every church, regardless of congregational size and worship design team experience, can learn something from a self-evaluation process.
-The are a number of details to cover.
+Every church, regardless of congregational size and worship team experience, can learn something from a self-evaluation process.

 The first detail is how often the team meets.
 While worship styles vary wildly across regions, denominations and congregational sizes, there seem to be only a few basic models for planning.
 We’ve outlined three popular methods below with some notes.
 This is not meant to be a comprehensive list but a starting point for figuring out your church’s own unique solution.

 This is perhaps the most common model for designing worship in a team.
 A weekly worship team can be staff, volunteer or a mix of the two.
 There is a set weekly time, either during the workday or in the evening.
 It is recommended that this design team time and day remain generally the same each week.
 For example, Tuesdays at 2:00 p.m. might work well with an all-staff team.
-Evenings will probably be better if volunteers are involved.
+Evenings will probably be better for a worship team meeting if volunteers are involved.

 In some ways, the weekly meeting is an easier model, particularly in terms of facilitating the logistics of planning.
 Small church planning structures, which are often highly relationship-driven, rely on ongoing communication between the preacher, music leader, and other staff or volunteer team members.
 This communication happens face to face during the meeting, but also, and sometimes to a greater degree, takes place outside the team meeting via e-mail and telephone.

-Weekly meetings are also arguably easier in terms of managing interpersonal dynamics, because the team has more interaction with each other.
+A weekly worship team meeting is also arguably easier in terms of managing interpersonal dynamics, because the team has more interaction with each other.
 This presumably leads to stronger relationships.
 (Of course, a high level of team interaction can have the opposite effect, but in our experience, the more often a team meets the better its member relationships form and maintain.)
-If team members have sufficiently flexible schedules to do weekly meetings, the overall nearness of the team will likely be much stronger just because of the frequency of the gatherings.
+If team members have sufficiently flexible schedules to do weekly worship team meetings, the overall nearness of the team will likely be much stronger just because of the frequency of the gatherings.

-2. Multiple teams meeting weekly or on rotation
+2. Multiple worship team meeting – weekly or on rotation

 Although weekly worship planning has its pros, one of its cons is that it can become exhausting, especially for volunteers who have busy lives outside of the team.
 Burnout can happen pretty fast.
 Having multiple teams sharing the worship design burden can be a great solution to this problem.